History calls again as Cristiano Ronaldo edges ever closer to surpassing Ali Daei as international football’s record goalscorer.

 “All records must be broken and I will beat that record,” announced Ronaldo.

-True to his word, the Portuguese ace is close to doing just that with just eight goals between him and Ali.
+True to his word, the Portuguese ace is close to doing just that with just six goals between him and Ali.

 So who’s to say Ronaldo won’t bag this one?